CtznSniiips/Lymow-HA/README.md

 ## Disclaimer

-This integration communicates directly with Lymow's AWS infrastructure (Cognito, API Gateway, IoT Shadow) using credentials obtained by reverse engineering the official Android app.
+This integration communicates with Lymow's AWS infrastructure (Cognito, API Gateway, IoT MQTT, S3) using credentials obtained by reverse engineering the official Android app.
+All commands are sent over MQTT — no IoT shadow writes are used.
 Use at your own risk.
 The API may change at any time without notice.